mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | Label | Recommended | Reference |
 |:------|:------------|:----------|
 | (N/A) | (N/A)       | (N/A)     |
+{: title="MLS Exporter Labels Registry" }

 ## MLS Designated Expert Pool {#de}

-Specification Required {{RFC8126}} registry requests are registered after a three-week review period on the MLS DEs' mailing list:
+Specification Required {{RFC8126}} registry requests are registered after a three-week review period on the MLS DEs' mailing list
-<mls-reg-review@ietf.org>, on the advice of one or more of the MLS DEs.
+<mls-reg-review@ietf.org> on the advice of one or more of the MLS DEs.
 However,
 to allow for the allocation of values prior to publication, the MLS DEs may approve registration once they are satisfied that such a specification will be published.

-Registration requests sent to the MLS DEs mailing list for review SHOULD use an appropriate subject (e.g., "Request to register value in MLS Bar registry").
+Registration requests sent to the MLS DEs' mailing list for review SHOULD use an appropriate subject (e.g., "Request to register value in MLS Bar registry").

-Within the review period, the MLS DEs will either approve or deny the registration request, communicating this decision to the MLS DEs mailing list and IANA.
+Within the review period, the MLS DEs will either approve or deny the registration request, communicating this decision to the MLS DEs' mailing list and IANA.
 Denials SHOULD include an explanation and, if applicable, suggestions as to how to make the request successful.
 Registration requests that are undetermined for a period longer than